The Samsung Sero TV probably won't get a successor – here's why

 The final nail in the Sero's coffin, though, may have more to do with software than hardware.
 Samsung made headlines last year with a partnership with TikTok – which saw the social video platform so notorious for viral dance routines, sea shanties, and whatever else is trending that day get a smart TV app on new Samsung TVs (2018 models onward) across the UK and Europe.

-However, the Sero didn't get the app, despite being the only dedicated social media television in Samsung's range.
+However, the Sero still doesn't have the app, despite being the only dedicated social media television in Samsung's range.
+It's set to come later in 2021, and the difficulty of making a native TV app that works in portrait, instead of landscape, is likely causing some delay – but it risks becoming irrelevant if its potential is fulfilled elsewhere.

 Now, in 2021, as the TikTok TV app moves to Android TVs, it's becoming clear that there is a push towards social experiences on televisions – but pursuing it through software expansion rather than dedicated hardware is a much easier path.